 Amakashi Hill

 Amakashi Hill (甘樫丘, Amakashi no Oka) offers one of the best panoramic views in the Asuka region.
-From the 150-meter-high lookout point, you can see the famous "Three Mountains of Yamato" — Mount Unebi, Mount Miminashi, and Mount Amanokagu — all celebrated in the Manyoshu, Japan’s oldest poetry collection.
-Other landmarks, like Kashihara Shrine and ancient palace sites, can also be spotted from here, surrounded by peaceful countryside and rice fields.
+From the 150-meter-high lookout point, visitors are treated to a breathtaking view of the 'Three Mountains of Yamato' — Mount Unebi, Mount Miminashi, and Mount Amanokagu.
+These mountains are celebrated in the Manyoshu, Japan’s oldest poetry collection, and hold deep cultural significance.
+In addition to the mountains, the hill offers views of Kashihara Shrine, ancient palace sites, and the peaceful rural landscape dotted with rice fields.
+This stunning vista allows visitors to appreciate the tranquility of the region while also connecting with its rich heritage.

-The hill also has deep historical roots.
-It’s believed to be the former site of the residence of Soga Emishi and his son Soga Iruka, powerful figures during the Asuka Period.
-Their assassination in 645 marked the fall of the Soga clan and a major turning point in Japanese politics.
-From the hill, you can even see where the imperial palace once stood — now quiet farmland — making this place a rare blend of history and natural beauty.
+The hill is not just a scenic spot; it also holds significant historical importance.
+It is believed to have been the site of the residence of Soga Emishi and his son Soga Iruka, influential figures during the Asuka Period.
+Their assassination in 645 marked the fall of the Soga clan, a pivotal moment in Japan’s political history.
+From Amakashi Hill, visitors can also see the location where the imperial palace once stood, now replaced by quiet farmland.
+This blend of historical depth and natural beauty makes Amakashi Hill a unique and thought-provoking destination.

 Getting there